About Turadh

 1. Everyone needs rest

-The challenges that Scotland faces are enormous and the to do lists can seem endless.
-Too often it is those who care the most that also rest the least.
-We believe that everyone committed to deep and systemic change needs times to pause and recharge.
-Rest is an essential way of recognising our humanity in a culture that too often wants to work us into the ground.
+The challenges Scotland faces are enormous, and the to-do lists feel endless.
+Too often, those who care the most rest the least.
+We believe that anyone committed to deep change needs time to pause and recharge.
+Rest isn't a luxury—it's how we recognise our humanity in a culture that wants to work us into the ground.

 2. Everyone needs wildness

-Although it boasts the most spectacular scenery anywhere in the UK, many people in Scotland find themselves unable to access its wild places.
-We believe that everyone has a right to enjoy the benefits of time in nature, and that restoring our connection with the natural world to which we belong is fundamental to ensuring we protect it.
+Scotland has some of the most spectacular scenery in the UK, yet many people can't access its wild places.
+We believe everyone has a right to the benefits of time in nature—and that restoring our connection to the natural world is fundamental to protecting it.

 3. Everyone needs kindness

-Across Scotland, more and more people are struggling with addiction, anxiety, depression and despair.
-Although these are complex issues requiring systemic solutions, we believe that moments of beauty and acts of kindness can help to illuminate paths of hope and possibility.
+Across Scotland, more people are struggling with addiction, anxiety, depression and despair.
+These are complex issues requiring systemic solutions, but we believe that moments of beauty and acts of kindness can illuminate paths of hope and possibility